Fox3rs01/MK8-Texture-Pack-N.1/README.md

 # MK8-Texture-Pack-N.1
  Unfinished Mod Pack by Fox3rs

-Everything Present in this ModPack Was Created by Me (Fox3rs)!
+Everything Present in this Texture Pack Was Created by Me (Fox3rs)!
-If you Want to Do Anything With this Mod Pack, you Are Free to do it BUT you Must Give me the Credits for the Base of the ModPack; that's all.
+If you Want to Do Anything With it, you Are Free to do it BUT you Must Give me the Credit for Anything you are Going to do With it; that's all.

 Changelog: